vmware-tanzu/community-edition/docs/site/content/docs/latest/docker-monitoring-stack.md

-# Deploying Grafana + Prometheus + Contour + Cert Manager on Tanzu Community Edition
+# Deploying Grafana + Prometheus + Contour + Local Path Storage + Cert Manager on Tanzu Community Edition

 The purpose of this document is to guide the reader through the deployment of a monitoring stack using the community packages that are available with Tanzu Community Edition.
 These packages are Contour, Cert Manager, local-path-storage, Prometheus and Grafana.
 Cert Manager provides secure communication between Contour and Envoy.
-Contour [projectcontour.io] is a control plane for an Envoy Ingress controller.
+Contour [projectcontour.io](https://projectcontour.io) is a control plane for an Envoy Ingress controller.
 Local-path-storage allows Kubernetes to consume local storage for persistent volumes.
 Prometheus records real-time metrics in a time series database, and Grafana, an analytics and interactive visualization web application which provides charts, graphs, and alerts when connected to a supported data source, such as Prometheus.

 From a dependency perspective, Prometheus and Grafana need an Ingress, or a HTTPProxy to be more precise, which is included in the Contour package.
 The ingress controller is Envoy, with Contour acting as the control plane to provide dynamic configuration updates and delegation control.
 In this deployment, Contour will have a dependency on a Certificate Manager, which is also provided by the Cert Manager package.

-Both Prometheus and Grafana also have a requirement to use persistent volumes(PV).
+Both Prometheus and Grafana also have a requirement to use persistent volumes (PV).
 To facilitate the creation of persistent volumes on local storage, the local-path-storage package is installed.
 Thus, the order of package deployment will be, Certificate Manager, followed by Contour, then local-path-storage, followed by Prometheus and then finally Grafana.

 We will make the assumption that a Tanzu Community Edition standalone cluster is already provisioned.
-Please play close attention to the resources required to run a standalone cluster in Docker.
+Please pay close attention to the resources required to run a standalone cluster in Docker.
 In this scenario, the deployment is to a macOS (Big Sur v11.6) running Docker Desktop v4.0.1.
 This uses Docker Engine v20.10.8.
 The Load Balancer services are being provided by [metallb](https://metallb.universe.tf/]).
 The metallb deployment can be considered a 3 step process if deploying via manifests, and the procedure is well documented on the [metallb](https://metallb.universe.tf/installation/#installation-by-manifest) web site.

 - Create a namespace for MetalLB
 - Deploy the components of MetalLB